Alex1304/ultimategdbot-launcher/README.md

 ## Plugin installation

 To install a plugin, for example the [Core plugin](https://github.com/ultimategdbot/ultimategdbot-core-plugin) or the [Geometry Dash plugin](https://github.com/ultimategdbot/ultimategdbot-gd-plugin), download the ZIP file in the Releases page of each plugin you want to install, and unzip the contents in the `plugins/` directory.
 In the end you should only have folders in the plugins directory, each folder containing the JARs necessary for the plugin.
 You don't need to keep the ZIP file itself in the folder.
+You may as well make your own plugins with the [UltimateGDBot API](https://github.com/ultimategdbot/ultimategdbot).

 ## Running